By Ben Cesare

 “Does every kid want to race?
 Of course not.
 Does every kid who takes up skiing want to ski race?
 Of course not.
 In fact, a very small percentage gravitate towards ski racing.
 (I know of what I speak, being a ski instructor for some 40 years.)
 One of my kids took to sailing (not racing), the other found drifting around on a hot summer afternoon jockeying for position on the starting line with a mass of other dinghies supremely boring, and left sailing.”

-As a racing sailor myself, to me the most obvious examples of what we might be losing are those kids who “were never any good” but had a light switch go on in their teens or even twenties or thirties and became avid sailors and successful racers.
+As a racing sailor myself, to me the most obvious examples of what we might be losing are those kids who “were never any good”, stuck with it out of family tradition, and then had a light switch go on in their teens or even twenties or thirties and became avid sailors and successful racers.
 But what about all the kids who never got past 11 who might have?

-As the title tips, the research has shown that it starts with the goals and the equipment follows.
-How do we bridge the 6- to 8-year-old introduction to sailing (when they really don’t have a choice) to the more self-determining ages of 9 to 12 so they are around to be introduced to the rest from 13 on?
+The research has shown that it starts with the goals and the equipment follows.
+How do we bridge the 6- to 8-year-old introduction to sailing (when they really don’t have a choice) to the more self-determining ages of 9 to 12 so they stick around to be introduced to the rest of the sport from 13 on?

 What if programs’ top metric for success was retention?
 What if the marching orders for the instructors were “#1: Fun, #2: Seamanship, and #3: Racing (but only for those who want to).”
-Would you hire the same instructors?
-It’s not the candidates’ fault that they grew up in Optis, moved on through their teens racing dinghies in high school and then college and thus assume those are the goals.
+Would you hire all the same instructors?
+It’s not the candidates’ fault that they grew up in Optis, moved on through their teens racing dinghies in high school and then college and thus assume those are the goals of your program.

 So it is up to “Management” to ask the following of their instructors:

-- Are you OK with sticking four kids in a boat designed for two and (gently) making sure each one steers for a bit that day?
+• Are you OK with sticking four kids in a boat designed for one or two and (gently) making sure each one steers for a bit that day?

 I think it’s time to take a hard look at the metrics.
-What I observe is that some programs are just giving lip service to the “Adventure Sailing” and making it a bolt-on to their traditional programs are not making progress.
+What I observe is that some programs are just giving lip service to the “Adventure Sailing” and making it a bolt-on to their traditional programs.
+The lack of real attention causes a lack of progress.
 If you use retention as the number one metric, then the “Adventure” portion should receive equal attention and resources, if not more, than the racing.
+It is easy to blame the instructors but they are doing what they have been asked to do based on regatta results.

 Thanks, Stuart!
 We agree.